Brussels Keto

 The study, in brief

 A team led by Yan and colleagues published what is called an umbrella review in the journal Diabetology and Metabolic Syndrome.
 Rather than running a new trial, they gathered 21 existing meta-analyses, each of which had itself combined the results of many randomised controlled trials, and looked at what the weight of evidence says about low-carbohydrate, very-low-carbohydrate and ketogenic diets for blood sugar control in people with type 2 diabetes.
-Stacking the reviews up like this gives a broad view across thousands of participants.
+Stacking the reviews up like this gives a broad view across thousands of participants, which is about as close to a settled picture as nutrition research offers.

 What they found on blood sugar

 The headline measure for long-term blood sugar is HbA1c, which reflects your average glucose over the previous few months.
 Sixteen of the 21 reviews found that cutting carbohydrate produced significant reductions in HbA1c, with the other four finding no significant change.
 That is a clear majority pointing the same way.
-People also tended to see improvements in body weight alongside the better glucose readings, which is part of how the effect works.
+People also tended to see improvements in body weight alongside the better glucose readings, which is part of how the effect works, along with lower fasting glucose and, in several reviews, reduced need for medication.

 The honest part: time matters